The state of Linux security

 A lot of the things that hit the media were related to malicious software.
 Malware is not new on Linux and may exist since the beginning.
 Early 2000’s we saw rootkits, backdoored binaries, and an arsenal of tools to crash well-known software.
 We can say that the quality of most software increased.
 This is especially true when considering the addition of security settings and an ongoing trend to enable them by default.
 And while the effectiveness of most rootkits diminished, malware on Linux looks to be growing.

-Botnets are a powerful tool for those who want to perform denial of service attacks, send spam email, or simply harvest bitcoins on the cost of others.
+Botnets are a powerful tool for those who want to perform denial of service attacks, send spam email, or simply harvest bitcoins at the cost of others.
 Linux has a past of botnet clients, varying from simple IRC clients that could execute commands, up to heavily encrypted binaries with different mechanisms to be controlled by the botnet master.
 Fortinet disassembled the Mirai.B worm on their blog.

 Core Infrastructure Initiative